 Are you a CNM, NP or CRNA?

 Take your clinical skills to an even higher level with a doctoral program designed specifically for working clinical nurses.
-Gwynedd Mercy University’s Doctor of Nursing Practice (CCNE accredited) offers you the opportunity to explore advanced theory and practice in a program that complements the research and theory-based doctoral programs offered at other institutions.
+Gwynedd Mercy University’s Doctor of Nursing Practice offers you the opportunity to explore advanced theory and practice in a program that complements the research and theory-based doctoral programs offered at other institutions.
 Our DNP program is accredited by the CCNE. **

 This 39-credit program prepares you to build on previous knowledge from your career as a nurse practitioner, certified registered nurse anesthetist, clinical nurse specialist, or certified nurse midwife.
 The program equips you to become a leading practitioner and change agent across four areas of focus: